keyeh/cie1931-progmem/README.md

 This is an improved version of [nitz/Cie1931](https://github.com/nitz/Cie1931) that generates a lookup table for translating a PWM duty cycle scale into a mostly linear brightness output.

+This library is designed for Atmega328 / Atmega168 and similar platforms.
+The math is all done at compile time.

 ## Improvements
 It stores the look up table in flash memory (PROGMEM) instead of SRAM.
 This allows for a 16x larger table which is useful for higher PWM frequencies and longer fade intervals.